Spectre71/YouTube_Vimeo_music_video_downloader/README.md

 4. It will generate a dir named "dist" in the same dir you had your .py app in,
 5. Run app.

-6. Lastly, you may find this thread helpfull in you run into trouble: https://stackoverflow.com/questions/5458048/how-can-i-make-a-python-script-standalone-executable-to-run-without-any-dependen.
+6. Lastly, you may find this thread helpfull in case you run into trouble: https://stackoverflow.com/questions/5458048/how-can-i-make-a-python-script-standalone-executable-to-run-without-any-dependen.

 #ATTENTION: